UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/coding-rubric.md

 * Impcore or uScheme code uses while or set (serious fault)

+* A significant fraction of the case analyses in the code, maybe a third, are redundant.

 * Code can be simplified by applying algebraic laws.
-For example, the code says (+ x 0), but it could say just x.
+For example, the code says `(+ x 0)`, but it could say just `x`.

-Testing
+## Testing

+### Exemplary

 * Tests are written using check-expect, check-assert, check-error, or other unit-testing forms.

 * Expected outputs are tested using check-assert for Boolean functions and check-expect for other functions.

 * Every test checks behavior that is required by the function's contract.